 This vehicle inspection checklist has been made for you to follow and inspect your own vehicle yourself anywhere.

 Just keep in mind that a Vehicle History Check / REVS Check is always recommended before mechanically checking the car.
+This is to ensure the vehicle is legit and has no history of a big collision or other types of damages.

-If History check of the vehicle comes with a Written off or Stolen Title, normally value of that vehicle is less than market average and if the vehicle is under finance, extra care is needed.
+If History check of the vehicle comes with a Written off or Stolen Title, normally the value of that vehicle is less than the market average and if the vehicle is under finance, extra care is needed.

 Used Car Inspection Checklist/ Vehicle Inspection Checklist